python/cpython/Doc/library/test.rst

 .. function:: calcvobjsize(fmt)

-   Return the size of the :c:type:`PyVarObject` whose structure members are defined by *fmt* including the Python object header and alignment.
+   Return the size of the :c:type:`PyVarObject` whose structure members are defined by *fmt*.
+The returned value includes the size of the Python object header and alignment.

 .. function:: checksizeof(test, o, size)